The Aerospace Research Institute is involved with the research centres shown below which all add to our research prestige.

 - Electromagnetics Centre

-The School of Electrical and Electronic Engineering's £2m Electromagnetics Centre for Microwave and Millimetre-wave Design and Applications boasts a tremendous range of research opportunities and applications.
+The Department of Electrical and Electronic Engineering's £2m Electromagnetics Centre for Microwave and Millimetre-wave Design and Applications boasts a tremendous range of research opportunities and applications.
 The Centre is equipped with state of the art facilities providing a unique and dynamic environment for research and development in the expanding area of Microwave Communication and Microwave Sensing.